SinMinCher/SinMinCher/README.md

 **Talking about Education/Skills:**

 - Studying in 2020 from Sogang MTEC
+- My most played game [https://youtu.be/NGILnNjjMZk?si=PROg4trFndfgoYcM]
 - 💬 Ask me about anything, I am happy to help <---- Don't do that bro, I can't help you.
 - 📫 How to reach me: upandmu@gmail.com
+- If you want to play a game with me, send an email to me
+- I wake at 06:00, rest at 23:00 (UTC+9)

 &nbsp;